JFrick1992/TwitterClone/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [X] Created a TweetAction Enum in APIManager which an enum from there can be passed to a function to determine the action based on a raw string stored in the enum.
+This condenses the Favorite, Unfavorite, Retweet, and Unretweet into one single function.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):